rene0/dcf77pi/README.md

   third party buffer.
 Both dcf77pi and dcf77pi-analyze use this library.
 Header files to use the library in your own software are supplied.

-The meaning of the keywords in config.txt is:
+The meaning of the keywords in config.json is:

 * pin           = GPIO pin number (0-65535)
 * iodev         = GPIO device number (FreeBSD only)
-* activehigh    = pulses are active high (1) or passive high (0)
+* activehigh    = pulses are active high (true) or passive high (false)
 * freq          = sample frequency in Hz (10-155000)
 * outlogfile    = name of the output logfile which can be read back using dcf77pi-analyze (default empty).
 The log file itself only stores the